Haystack Mountain Trail (Castle Hill)

-This easy-to-find trail is located approx 4 miles west of Mapleton or approx 10 miles east of Ashland, on ME Route 163 in Aroostook County.
+This easy-to-find trail is located approx 4 miles west of Mapleton or approx 10 miles east of Ashland, on ME-163 in Aroostook County.
 The Haystack Mountain trailhead sign marks where to turn to the parking area.
 The large gravel parking area is only 400 ft off the road and is easily accessible by most vehicles including buses.

 The rugged quarter mile trail is marked by yellow markers.
 Three-fourths of the way up the mountain, the trail splits to the left where an easier but still rugged trail loops around to the summit.
 At the split in the trail one can continue straight up, climbing across an exposed ledge face.
 It is recommended that those that would like to go up the ledge face do so by going up it and take the loop back down.
 It is not recommended to come down the ledge face.

 The surface of the trail is steep, with loose rocks and gravel.
 It is recommended that good foot wear is worn (no sandals or flip flops.)
-One should take their time while hiking up the trail to prevent slipping, which could cause injuries.
 There is no source of drinking water available so one should bring plenty of water for the hike.
 Other things to bring on the hike, snacks, fly dope, binoculars, camera, and a cell phone to call for help if needed.